nf-core/pixelator/docs/CONTRIBUTING.md

 The release process is being partially automated.
 When a PR is merged to master, the GitHub release is created automatically from the body of the PR and the version defined in `nextflow.config`.

+After the release has been successfully created, a new PR is automatically created to carry out the post-release changes on the `dev` branch.